andloh/blog.loholt.io/content/posts/sops/index.md

 ## Age and Sops configuration

 ### Age
 Your private keys must be stored in `~/.config/sops/age/keys.txt` when working with `sops`, you can also specify your own path with `export SOPS_AGE_KEY_FILE=/my/secret/path`.
-You can have multiple keypairs stored in that single file. `Sops` will know which private key to use when you run `sops` against a encrypted file, because the public key is annotated in all encrypted secret object's.
+You can have multiple keypairs stored in that single file. `Sops` will know which private key to use when you run `sops` against an encrypted file, because the public key is annotated in all the encrypted secret objects.

 ### Sops